Elsayed93/Weather-Journal-App/README.md

 </p>

 <p>
-The App display three information:
+The App display three information: <br>
-1- The date
+1- The date <br>
-2- current Temperature at specific country based on zip code which user will enter.
+2- current Temperature at specific country based on zip code which user will enter. <br>
-3- The user feelings, and this information will get from user too.
+3- The user feelings, and this information will get from user too. <br>
 </p>

 <p>